withthegrid/.github/.github/ISSUE_TEMPLATE/field-test-solar-wind.md

 - [ ] When uncontrolled, the setpoint goes back to the default setpoint, unlimited, after a couple of seconds and the active power increases.
 - [ ] The asset connector TODOs have been dealt with and removed, or at least a PR open to do so.
 - [ ] Documented any particularities (e.g., slow response times, required manual settings, or limitations) in the [asset guide](https://github.com/withthegrid/teleport/tree/main/guides/asset).
+- [ ] Removed the `warning` on the public installation instructions about the field test not yet being completed.